Prep football preview: Madison Memorial visits Middleton in a Big Eight showdown on Friday

 Madison Memorial (3-0, 3-0 Big Eight) at Middleton (2-1, 2-1)

 As usual, many rounds of the Big Eight schedule are expected to be up-for-grabs battles, and this contest might be no different.
 Middleton needs a victory to avoid falling two games behind the league leaders with five games to go; Madison Memorial needs a win to hold onto at least a share of the conference lead (with 3-0 Janesville Craig).
-Both the Spartans and Cardinals received votes in the latest Associated Press state rankings.
+The Spartans received votes in the latest Associated Press state rankings.

 First-year coach Mike Harris’ Spartans have gotten 438 passing yards and seven touchdowns from Jason Ceniti, and 307 yards rushing with three scores from Kam Marshall.
 The defense has given up an average of 13 points per game, taking an average lead of 12-0 in the first quarter.